 This is a living overview of questions and answers about the barrels we answer frequently.
 Please feel free to contact any time with your thoughts, ideas and questions.

 A: The aponix vertical barrel started as an experiment in 2014, and it has been tested and reviewed by independent professional growers for the last two years based on the first injection molded prototype parts.
-The concept works very well and parts are being manufactured in larger numbers including all improvements from along the way starting November 2016.
+The concept works very well and parts are being manufactured in larger numbers including all improvements from along the way starting November 2016 for the first soil-less parts and extended until Summer 2017 into a soil-based version too.
 It can now be considered professional horticulture equipment mainly targeted at urban micro farms, which does not necessarily mean ‘small’ operations.
 It is definitely different that the hobby towers out there.

 Serveral times we have gotten feedback from senior people from the horticulture industry, who congratulated aponix for this genius invention in terms of simplicity, handling during operations, plant density, effectiveness and design.